-Vice President and Chief Financial Officer.
+Executive Vice President and Chief Financial Officer.
 Mr. Mitchell has served the Association since April 21, 2003.
 He was appointed Vice President and Chief Financial Officer effective May 2015.
 Mr. Mitchell has served in various roles including Loan Officer and Vice President-Branch Manager.
 Mr. Mitchell began his career with PricewaterhouseCoopers LLP as a staff accountant.
 He is a CPA and a member of the Oklahoma Society of Certified Public Accountants.
-Mr. Mitchell runs a part time family ranching operation and serves as Mayor of Texhoma, Oklahoma, a small community in the Oklahoma Panhandle.
+Mr. Mitchell is an owner/operator of Mitchell Brothers Land & Cattle, LLC where he runs a part time family ranching operation.
+He also serves as Mayor of Texhoma, Oklahoma, a small community in the Oklahoma Panhandle.
 He also serves as Chairman of the Texhoma Housing Authority, an organization to promote housing in Texhoma.